anoop-pn/Twitter-Data-Search-Engine/Backend/README.md

 ## Arguments to be passed
 1st Argument -> Path of tweetsData.json  ---> This is tweets data collected from crawler

-2nd Argument -> Path of invertedIndex.csv  ---> This invertedIndex csv file generated from hadoop for the tweets data
+2nd Argument -> Path of invertedIndex.csv  ---> This is invertedIndex csv file generated from hadoop for the tweets data

 ## Command to run
 ### java src/main/java/com/mylucene/app/App.java tweetsData.json invertedIndex.csv --server.port=8083